Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 The classic question is: "How quickly can we recover?"

-The better question is: "How can we continue working while recovering?"
+The better question is: "How can we keep working while we recover?"

 That is the difference between Disaster Recovery and Minimum Viable Operations.